Frequently Asked Questions

 Welcome to the FAQ page.
-We are now taking orders for the first post-Kickstarter production run of vehicles.
+We are now in full production with more than 400 ELFs sold as of November 2014.
 The most commonly asked questions are answered below.

 Frequently asked questions